Mj-Njuguna/download_organizer/README.md

 # Specify a different Downloads folder
 python organize_download.py --downloads /path/to/downloads

-# Adjust the delay before moving files (in seconds)
+# Reset configuration to defaults
-python organize_download.py --delay 10
+python organize_download.py --reset-config
 ```

 ## How It Works

 1. **First-time setup**: When run for the first time, the script moves all existing files in your Downloads folder to a subfolder called 'old_download'
+2. **Configuration**: Creates a `.organize_config.json` file with default settings that you can customize
-2. **Monitoring**: The script then continuously watches for new files in your Downloads folder
+3. **Monitoring**: Continuously watches for new files in your Downloads folder
-3. **Organization**: When a new file appears, the script:
+4. **Organization**: When a new file appears, the script:
    - Waits for the download to complete
+   - Determines the file category based on extension
-   - Creates a folder with today's date (if it doesn't exist)
+   - Creates appropriate date and category folders (if they don't exist)
-   - Moves the file into that folder
+   - Moves the file, handling duplicates if needed
+   - Updates statistics and logs the activity

+## Configuration Options

+The `.organize_config.json` file lets you customize:

+- `organize_by_date`: Whether to create date folders (YYYY-MM-DD)
+- `organize_by_type`: Whether to create category folders (images, documents, etc.)
+- `delay_seconds`: Time to wait after a file appears before processing
+- `excluded_files`: List of specific filenames to ignore
+- `excluded_patterns`: Regular expression patterns for files to ignore
+- `categories`: Customize file categories and their extensions
+- `log_level`: Set logging verbosity (INFO, DEBUG, etc.)
+- `rename_duplicates`: Whether to rename files that would overwrite existing ones
+- `max_retry_attempts`: Number of times to retry moving a locked file
+- `retry_delay_seconds`: Time to wait between retry attempts

+## File Categories

+Files are automatically sorted into these categories:

+- **images**: jpg, jpeg, png, gif, etc.
+- **documents**: pdf, doc, docx, txt, etc.
+- **audio**: mp3, wav, flac, etc.
+- **video**: mp4, avi, mkv, etc.
+- **archives**: zip, rar, 7z, etc.
+- **executables**: exe, msi, apk, etc.
+- **code**: py, js, html, css, etc.
+- **other**: Any file type not in the above categories

 ## Ready-to-Use Executable